busstoptaktik/geodesy/ruminations/009-rumination.md

 which will bring you zone 32 coordinates, unless the macro parameter `foo` is defined, in which case its value will be used for the zone parameter.

-For completeness' sake, let us look at a case where we want to convert geographical coordinates defined on one ellipsoid, to geographical coordinates defined on another (typically these kinds of work will also involve a datum shift step, which we for simplicity leave out here).
-In this case, we have two steps, each taking en `ellps` parameter, but where we need different *values* for the twor parameters:
+For completeness' sake, let's consider a case where we want to convert geographical coordinates defined on one ellipsoid, to geographical coordinates defined on another.

+Typically these kinds of work will also involve a datum shift step, which, for simplicity, we leave out here.
+In this case, we have two steps, each taking en `ellps` parameter, but where we need different *values* for the two parameters:

 ```geodesy
 cart ellps=$ellps_in(GRS80) | inv cart ellps=$ellps_out(GRS80)